Happy Birthday, Zara! 50 of Fashion and Design’s Most Famous Faces Come Together to Create a Limited Collection

 Your Zara 50 Creators look is based on an archival piece.
 How did you decide which one to reference?

 We wanted something iconic.
 When people talk about the Anna Sui look, there’s always a schoolgirl.
-So that was my tongue in cheek version of schoolgirl—very sexy spandex, a tight schoolgirl dress with white collar and cuffs.
-It has a guard belt that has stockings, and there’s a really fun belt that is all these black bright plastic charms on a black plastic chain that you wear down on your hip.
+So that was my tongue-in-cheek version of schoolgirl—very sexy spandex, a tight schoolgirl dress with a white collar and cuffs.
+It has a guard belt that has stockings, and there’s a really fun belt that is all these bright black plastic charms on a black plastic chain that you wear down on your hip.
 So there are a lot of fun little touches.

-Nicole Phelps recently noted a resurgence of interest in your work among younger audiences.
+Nicole Phelps recently noted a resurgence of interest in your work among a younger audience.
 Given that vintage and archival pieces can be quite expensive, how do you feel about younger generations now having more accessible ways to own one of your designs?

 I’m so excited about that because I think that maybe this one will really be something that they can embrace and maybe wear even for the next 20 years.
 Because as you age, I think it’s almost classic.
-It’s a shirt dress with white collar and cuffs in black, [it works differently] depending on how you accessorize it.
+It’s a shirtdress with a white collar and cuffs in black, so [it works differently] depending on how you accessorize it.

 Linda Evangelista